ethereum/eipw/eipw-lint/tests/eipv/preamble-title-refs/input.md

 ---
 eip: 1
-title: A sample extension for EIP 1 and ERC-5
+title: A sample extension to ERC-9, and EIP-10
-description: Floop ERC55 and EIP99
+description: This proposal is a sample that should be considered
 author: John Doe (@johndoe), Jenny Doe <jenny.doe@example.com>
 discussions-to: https://ethereum-magicians.org/
-status: Last Call
+status: Final
-last-call-deadline: 2020-01-01
 type: Standards Track
 category: Core
 created: 2020-01-01
-requires: 5
+requires: 9, 10
 ---

 ## Abstract